-I love simple recipes, but an issue I’ve run into in the past is that although a recipe can be considered “easy-to-make,” the prep can be quite time consuming.
-If a recipe requires a lot of whisking, I grab my whisk and get to work.
-If a recipe calls for a lot of chopping, I grab my chef’s knife and my cutting board (and some bandaids, just in case).
-That’s just how I’ve always done it until this year.
+I love simple recipes.
+But, simple can be deceiving sometimes.
+An issue I have is that although a recipe can be considered easy-to-make, the prep can be quite time consuming.
+If a recipe calls for a lot of chopping, I grab my favorite chef’s knife and my cutting board and get to work… until now.

 I used variable speed 3-4 for the tomatoes to get a finer chop and blended them on their own first.
-Mike typically avoids chunks of tomatoes, so I figured the finer the tomatoes were, the less he’d notice and pick them out.
-To compromise, I cut a couple of tomatoes in half for garnish for myself.
+Mike typically avoids chunks of tomatoes, so I figured the finer the tomatoes were chopped, the less he’d notice and pick them out.

 The final touch for the pasta salad is an easy homemade Italian dressing.
 At first I thought it wouldn’t be necessary to use the Vitamix since whisking a few ingredients in a bowl isn’t that hard to do.
-But, everything blended together quickly and in the end, it was less work for me.
+But, since I was already using the Vitamix, I figured why not.
+Everything blended together quickly and in the end, it was less whisking for me.
 Work smarter, not harder, right?

 For the Pasta Salad